 - If you can’t start the new pack right away, use backup contraception or don’t have sex until you take pills containing hormones for 7 days in a row.

 If you missed the pills during the first week of your pack and you had unprotected sex during the 5 days before, check with your doctor about the need for emergency contraception.
+Read more on what to do if you forget to take your birth control pill.

 How to Quit

 You can get off birth control pills any time you want.
 You may notice some bleeding or spotting, and your periods may be irregular for a while.
 You will probably start ovulating again within 2 weeks so you can try for a baby.
+Get more information on how to safely stop using birth control.